Saniya843/Automatic-Segmentation-using-Generative-Adversial-Network/README.md

 comparisons between generated and real masks.
-Improved dental imaging is made possible by this research, opening the door for uses like tooth anomaly detection. our approach offers an automated tooth mask generation system that makes use of GANs.
+Improved dental imaging is made possible by this research, opening the door for uses like tooth anomaly detection. our approach offers an automated tooth mask generation system that makes use of GANs.
 The dental industry stands to gain greatly from this, as it provides a way to improve treatment planning and diagnosis.
 Although there are still issues with data variability and model scalability, this work lays the